lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 ## Striping

-View the stripe information of a given file on the file system and shows on which storage target the file is stored.
+Show the stripe information of a given file on the file system and on which storage target the file is stored.

 ```Bash